adhd

 - having difficulty organizing tasks

-And some short and long term effects of marijuana:
+And some short and long term effects of marijuana use:

 - affects judgement